 - The FAS8080 offers far more functionality than any other system in the list.

 We also recently posted results with the NetApp EF560 – the other major hardware platform NetApp offers.
 See my post here and the official results here.
-Different value proposition for that platform – less features but very low latency and great cost effectiveness are the key themes for the EF560.
+Different value proposition for that platform – less features but very low ART and great cost effectiveness are the key themes for the EF560.

-In this post I want to explain the current Clustered ONTAP results and why they are important.
+In this post I want to explain the current Clustered Data ONTAP results and why they are important.

 Flash performance without compromise